Forensic science: Development of forensic science

 In 16th-century Europe, medical practitioners in army and university settings began to gather information on the cause and manner of death.
 Ambroise Paré, a French army surgeon, systematically studied the effects of violent death on internal organs.
 Two Italian surgeons, Fortunato Fidelis and Paolo Zacchia, laid the foundation of modern pathology by studying changes that occurred in the structure of the body as the result of disease.
 In the late 18th century, writings on these topics began to appear.
-These included A Treatise on Forensic Medicine and Public Health by the French physician Francois Immanuele Fodéré and The Complete System of Police Medicine by the German medical expert Johann Peter Frank.
+These included A Treatise on Forensic Medicine and Public Health by the French physician François-Emmanuel Fodéré and The Complete System of Police Medicine by the German medical expert Johann Peter Frank.

 As the rational values of the Enlightenment era increasingly permeated society in the 18th century, criminal investigation became a more evidence-based, rational procedure − the use of torture to force confessions was curtailed, and belief in witchcraft and other powers of the occult largely ceased to influence the court's decisions.
 Two examples of English forensic science in individual legal proceedings demonstrate the increasing use of logic and procedure in criminal investigations at the time.
 In 1784, in Lancaster, John Toms was tried and convicted for murdering Edward Culshaw with a pistol.
 When the dead body of Culshaw was examined, a pistol wad (crushed paper used to secure powder and balls in the muzzle) found in his head wound matched perfectly with a torn newspaper found in Toms's pocket, leading to the conviction.

 In Warwick 1816, a farm laborer was tried and convicted of the murder of a young maidservant.
 She had been drowned in a shallow pool and bore the marks of violent assault.
 The police found footprints and an impression from corduroy cloth with a sewn patch in the damp earth near the pool.
 There were also scattered grains of wheat and chaff.
 The breeches of a farm labourer who had been threshing wheat nearby were examined and corresponded exactly to the impression in the earth near the pool.

 An article appearing in Scientific American in 1885 describes the use of microscopy to distinguish between the blood of two persons in a criminal case in Chicago.

+Chromatography

+Chromatography is a common technique used in the field of Forensic Science.
+Chromatography is a method of separating the components of a mixture from a mobile phase.
+Chromatography is an essential tool used in forensic science, helping analysts identify and compare trace amounts of samples including ignitable liquids, drugs, and biological samples.
+Many laboratories utilize gas chromatography/mass spectrometry (GC/MS) to examine these kinds of samples; this analysis provides rapid and reliant data to identify samples in question.